TIBCOSoftware/snappydata/README.md

   group by UniqueCarrier, description order by arrivalDelay;
 ```
-You can explore the [Spark SQL query plan](http://localhost:4040/jobs/).
+You can explore the Spark SQL query plan on Spark UI which by default can be seen at http://hostnameOfLead:4040.
 Each query is executed as a Job and you can explore the different stages of the query execution.

 ```sql
 -- Run a simple update SQL statement on the replicated row table.